Welcome to today's edition of the Rush 24-7 podcast.

 I have been Mr. Consistent for the entire 28 plus years I have been hosting this program.

-There hasn't been a single solitary, fundamental, foundational principled change in anything I state or say that I believe.
+There hasn't been a single solitary, fundamental, foundational, principled change in anything I state or say that I believe.

-Not one, while everything around me seems to be changing with the wind, changing with popular opinion, changing with seems like a lot of people used to be able to count on, now you don't know what they believe, but I have been there.
+While everything around me seems to be changing with the wind, changing with popular opinion, changing with seems like a lot of people used to be able to count on, now you don't know what they believe.

-Anyway, anyway, uh this one emailer thinks that we're just going to see a landslide today or tonight, and that I'm going to regret not having predicted it.
+Anyway, anyway, this one emailer thinks that we're just going to see a landslide today or tonight, and that I'm going to regret not having predicted it.

 That was his point.